STOmics/Stereopy/docs/source/Tutorials/FormatConversion.rst

 Format Conversion
 ==================
-This section contains the introduction of format conversion.
+This section contains the introduction of format conversion, so you can work with other spatial tools.

 StereoExpData to Anndata
 -------------------------
-The io module provides the function :mod:`stereo.io.stereo_to_anndata` to convert the StereoExpData into anndata format and output the corresponding h5ad file(.h5ad).
+To work with scanpy package, our io module provides the function :mod:`stereo.io.stereo_to_anndata` to convert the StereoExpData into Anndata and output the corresponding h5ad file(.h5ad).

 parameters